grif-bandito/grif-bandito.github.io/projects/Archiver_82.md

 ### Project Description

-Starting from a base fascination with recovering and archiving physical media, progressing into creating a stable Local media sever.
-Motivated by a growing enjoyment and desire to preserve media outside of corporate ownership.
-Ultimately building towards a stable, secur3e wide area network based server.
+Starting from a baseline fascination with recovering and archiving physical media, progressing into creating a stable local media server.
+Motivated by a growing desire to preserve media outside of corporate ownership, and ultimately building towards a stable, secure, Wide Area Network (WAN) based server.
 ---

 ### Details